videlec/max_plus/README.md

     sage: %runfile int_max_plus.pyx
     sage: %runfile max_plus.py

-Once that done, you can create band and upper triangular matrices with the functions
+Once that done, you can create symbolic matrices with the following functions

-    symbolic_max_plus_matrices_band(d, n, diag, surdiag)
+    symbolic_max_plus_matrices_band(d, n, diag, surdiag, ch)
-	symbolic_max_plus_matrices_upper(d, n, diag, surdiag)
+	symbolic_max_plus_matrices_upper(d, n, diag, surdiag, ch)

-where
+    symbolic_max_plus_matrices(d, n, ch, sym)

+for respectively band, upper triangular and full matrices.
+The arguments are

-- `d` is the dimension
+- `d` - the dimension

-- `n` is the number of matrices
+- `n` - the number of matrices

-- `diag` describes whether the diagonal is constant equal to 0 (`'c'`), similar in each of the `n` matrices (`'s'`) or variable (`'v'`).
+- `diag` - describes whether the diagonal is constant equal to 0 (`'c'`), similar in each of the `n` matrices (`'s'`) or variable (`'v'`).
 This is optional and default to `'v'`.

-- `surdiag` describes whether the surdiagonal is constant, similar or variable.
+- `surdiag` - describes whether the surdiagonal is constant, similar or variable.
   This is also optional.

+- `ch` - (optional) set the convex hull engine (could be one of 'ppl', 'cdd' or 'PALP').
+It defaults to 'ppl' which seems to be the fastest.

+- `sym` - (optional) specifies the implementation: if `sym` is `True` uses matrices that store only two coefficients (and deduce the others by symmetry).
+If `sym` is `False` uses matrices that store all coefficients.

 For example you can do